csci479/csci479.github.io/archive/18/docs/syllabus.md

 --------------

 ### Accessibility
-If you have a disability and think you may need an accommodation, I encourage you to contact the Office of Accessibility Resources (OAR) at 570-577-1188 or `OAR@bucknell.edu`.
-The OAR is here to help and will work with you to determine appropriate accommodations.
-If accommodations are needed, the OAR will communicate those to me through a Letter of Accommodation.
-I will not be given information about the nature of your disability, only the accommodations you need.
-I will treat any information I receive as private and confidential.
-Please visit [https://www.bucknell.edu/Accessibility](https://www.bucknell.edu/Accessibility) for more information about the OAR.
+Any student who needs an accommodation based on the impact of a disability should contact Heather Fowler, Director of the Office of Accessibility Resources at hf007@bucknell.edu, 570-577-1188 or in Room 212 Carnegie Building who will coordinate reasonable accommodations for students with documented disabilities.

 ### Basic Needs Security
 Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact the Dean of Students for support.
-If you are comfortable in doing so, you can (optionally!) let me know so that I can advocate on your behalf and provide you with the support structures that I can access.
+Furthermore, please notify the professor if you are comfortable in doing so.
+This will enable him to provide any resources that he may possess.